Try Our NEW Cat Name Generator

 Of course, many outdoor cats live far beyond seven years.
 We need to consider that an outdoors only feral cat is likely to have a shorter life span that a sometimes outdoor cat that comes from an environment where he is well cared for.

-If you have an outdoor cat, it’s essential to take steps to keep them safe.
+If you have an outdoor cat, it’s essential to take steps to keep your cat safe.

 This includes ensuring they have access to shelter and plenty of food and water, as well as regular vet check-ups.